-Sometimes half the battle of managing your family member's care is knowing what resources and services are available and how to access them.
-The Exceptional Family Member Program, or EFMP, is here to help.
-You can find the nearest EFMP installation office to get help with:
+A first step is to know what resources and services are available.
+Then you can learn how to access them.
+The Exceptional Family Member Program can help you with this.
+You can find the nearest EFMP installation office and get assistance with:

-- Getting family support with information, referrals and non-clinical case management to access services.
+Getting support with information, referrals and non-clinical case management to access services.

 Check out these available directories, toolkits and resources: